Last update: September 12, 2023

 E-Verify deadlines and exclusions

-For newly hired employees directly performing work on a federal contract that includes the E-Verify requirement, departments must initiate an E-Verify check no later than the end of three (3) business days after the employee’s actual start date.
-The check may not be initiated until after the candidate has accepted the job offer and after the Form I-9 has been completed.
+For newly hired employees directly performing work on a federal contract that includes the E-Verify clause, departments must initiate an E-Verify check no later than the end of three (3) business days after the employee’s actual start date.
+The check may not be initiated until after the Form I-9 has been completed.

 If you are unsure about whether a change in your contract, issued before September 8, 2009, has occurred please refer to your administrator, budget contact, the principal investigator or the Office of Sponsored Programs.